devNegative-asm/Fhidwfe-Language/readme.txt

 	Pointers to fields are illegal.
 	To use the output of a function as an object and access its fields, it must first be assigned to a variable. instances of types are not guaranteed to start off with valid data, so fields can hold arbitrary data until they are assigned.
+	Every type should have a .init$ and .delete$ member function. init$ is called when constructing an instance of a type.
+It may be called multiple times delete$ is called on objects declared temp when they go out of scope delete$ must guard against "this" being null before accessing fields these are both optional with stateless types, as null can be assigned to the object (see stdin) Unlike java, calling a member function does not rely on the object being non-null.
+		This can be used to save memory on structures like linked lists or binary trees, since the object-like behavior of null can be defined

 Aliases:
 	Functions cannot be overloaded, but they can be given alias type signatures.
 This is done with the same syntax as the function header but with 'alias'